FRRouting/frr/doc/user/ospf_fundamentals.rst

 * Network LSA

-  On multi-access links (e.g. ethernets, certain kinds of ATM and X@.25 configurations), routers elect a @acronym{DR}@.
-The @acronym{DR} is responsible for originating a Network @acronym{LSA}, which helps reduce the information needed to describe multi-access networks with multiple routers attached.
-The @acronym{DR} also acts as a hub for the flooding of
-  @acronym{LSA}s on that link, thus reducing flooding overheads.
+  On multi-access links (e.g. ethernets, certain kinds of ATM and X@.25 configurations), routers elect a :abbr:`DR`@.
+The :abbr:`DR` is responsible for originating a Network :abbr:`LSA`, which helps reduce the information needed to describe multi-access networks with multiple routers attached.
+The :abbr:`DR` also acts as a hub for the flooding of :abbr:`LSA`s on that link, thus reducing flooding overheads.

   The contents of the Network LSA describes the:

   * Subnet Mask

-    As the @acronym{LSA} ID of a Network LSA must be the IP address of the
-    @acronym{DR}, the Subnet Mask together with the @acronym{LSA} ID gives you the network address.
+    As the :abbr:`LSA` ID of a Network LSA must be the IP address of the :abbr:`DR`, the Subnet Mask together with the :abbr:`LSA` ID gives you the network address.

   * Attached Routers

-    Each router fully-adjacent with the @acronym{DR} is listed in the LSA, by their Router-ID.
-This allows the corresponding Router @acronym{LSA}s to be easily retrieved from the @acronym{LSDB}@.
+    Each router fully-adjacent with the :abbr:`DR` is listed in the LSA, by their Router-ID.
+This allows the corresponding Router :abbr:`LSA`s to be easily retrieved from the :abbr:`LSDB`@.

 Summary of Link State LSAs: